Richard-Hanley/edn-to-binary/Design_Walkthrough.md

       (decode* [this bin decoding-args] ...))))
 ```

-The first thing to do a struct is to destructure the key-codec-pairs.
+The first thing to do in a struct is to destructure the key-codec-pairs.
 By mapping first to the pair list, you get the individual keys.
 By mapping second, you get the codec.

 The ordered-values function takes a map, and returns a list of values that are gotten from the key-order.
 This is the function that effectively converts a map into a tuple.